harshabose/gradient_decent/README.md

 with optimal value: 8.75034e-07
 Time taken: 5 microseconds
 ```
-The true optimal at {0.707106, -0.707106} and {-0.707106, 0.707106} with optimal value of 0.0 (figure below).
-As can be seen, the number of iterations taken (even with a far initial guess) is 4.
-Compared to classic Gradient Decent which tool 300+ iterations for the same settings.
+As can be seen, the number of iterations taken (even with a far initial guess) is just 4.
+Compared to classic Gradient Decent which took 47 iterations for the same settings.
 This shows the clear advantage of the `Secant Method Scaling` technique.
 A pictographical representation of a classic gradient decent and my algorithm is given below:

 <p align="center">
   <img src="https://github.com/harshabose/gradient_decent/assets/127072856/299edffc-cba9-4988-8a0f-4b4397cb6b07" alt="bivarient">